SynfiniDLT/daml-nft/README.md

 application.
 By having a common standard library for NFTs, developers can develop interoperable smart contracts, opening new opportunities for trading, lending, liquidity and other applications.

-## Core design
+## Signatories and identifiers

-The templates are structued using flexible signatories.
+The templates are structured using flexible signatories.
 This is designed to allow developers to choose signatories most appropriate to a particular usecase.
 The signatories are attached to each identifier/key type.
 NFTs are grouped into collections, which have the following identifier: